Unlocking Marine Potential: Advancing R&D Partnerships in Newfoundland and Labrador Workshop

 Ross Houlihan, Government of Newfoundland and Labrador

-Dave Murrin, National Research Council Canada
+David Murrin, National Research Council Canada

 Shelly Petten, Oceans Advance Inc.